czarekczaro/CesaConnCore/README.md

 - **End-to-end encrypted** — nobody can read your data, not even us
 - **You are in full control** — every feature can be turned on or off
 - **Zero data collection** — we don't know who you are, and we don't want to
+- **Every feature is off by default after updates** — you decide what to enable

 ---